anders94/waveshare-epaper/README.md

 ## Migration from Original Code

-The original `EPD13in3k` class is still available for backward compatibility:
+The original display classes are still available for backward compatibility:

 ```javascript
 const { EPD13in3k } = require('waveshare-epaper');